BNU-IVC/FastPoseGait/README.md

 **FastPoseGait** is a user-friendly and flexible repository that aims to help researchers get started on **pose-based gait recognition** quickly.
 Just the pre-beta version is released now, and an enhanced version as well as a technical report will be released as soon as possible.
 This repository is provided by [BNU-IVC](https://github.com/BNU-IVC) and supported in part by [WATRIX.AI](http://www.watrix.ai).

-The code of [GPGait: Generalized Pose-based Gait Recognition](https://arxiv.org/abs/2303.05234) will be released in this repo upon acceptance.
+The code of [GPGait: Generalized Pose-based Gait Recognition (ICCV2023)](https://arxiv.org/abs/2303.05234) is released.

 ## Supports